 Sometimes the most relevant keywords to the industry are booked by websites that are not considered a competitor to our business.

 The most basic way of doing this by typing the keywords you need to rank for and seeing the websites that appear in the results.
-However, you will still need a more in depth and organized way of discovering your competitors.
+However, you will still need a more in-depth and organized way of discovering your competitors.

-Today’s definition for SEO is more than just a good ranking.
-It goes beyond that to the specific product features and details of every page to know what makes their website really unique and different.
-We need to go through their offerings and CTAs.
-As we mentioned earlier, crawlers rank based on what users find valuable in a website so we need to figure that out.
+Today’s definition for SEO is more than just a good ranking, it goes beyond that to the specific product features and details of every page to know what makes their website really unique and different.
+We need to go through their offerings and CTAs, as we mentioned earlier, crawlers rank based on what users find valuable in a website so we need to figure that out.

-First, you need to download this template and divide it into the categories of your keyword research or only to the gaps and opportunities you found.
 Keep in mind that you’re looking at these websites features from the target audience perspective as they are the one show determine the site actual value.

-Now go through the competitors websites to figure out why they rank higher.
-With each new features, tool, guide or tweak made in the website you find relevant, add it along as you go and take notes whenever something pops up in your mind.
+Now go through the competitors websites to figure out why they rank higher, with each new features, tool, guide or tweak made in the website you find relevant, add it along as you go and take notes whenever something pops up in your mind.

 In this tab, we are going to do some social listening to figure out what people think of your brand vs. the competitors.
 We will be mainly looking for 4 things:

-Use tools like x to get an in depth analysis of your competitors website and spot on the red flags they have then determine which ones are worth noting in the strategy document and which can be solved with the default SEO practices.
+Use tools like this to get an in depth analysis of your competitors website and spot on the red flags they have then determine which ones are worth noting in the strategy document and which can be solved with the default SEO practices.

 Use any of the available online tools to analyze the competitors websites and find the internal links it has and you can even analyze the anchor text used in those links.
 The purpose of this stage is figuring out the relations between websites and who links to whom.

-Just as the inlink analysis, use the traffic calculator tools to see the overall traffic of your competitors websites and spot on the trends it has.
+Just as the inlink analysis, use the traffic calculator tools to see the overall traffic of your competitors' websites and spot on the trends it has.
 Some of these websites are:

 By the end of this step you should have two things: